 - Using aggressive sales tactics or deception to get you to agree to a loan with abusive terms and failing to tell you that you could qualify for better terms

-How an Ohio Consumer Lawyer Can Help
+How an Ohio Predatory Lending Attorney Can Help

 If you believe you’ve been the victim of a predatory lender in Ohio, you have a number of rights under both federal and state laws.
 The laws that apply will depend on the nature of the loan, the loan terms, and the practices used by the lender.
-An experienced Ohio consumer lawyer can look at your loan documents, listen to your story, and talk to you about your options.
+An experienced Ohio foreclosure attorney can look at your loan documents, listen to your story, and talk to you about your options.
 You may be able to file a lawsuit to recover compensation for the losses you incurred because of the predatory loan.

 A lawyer also may be able to help if you’re experiencing financial stress because of your encounter with a predatory lender.
 A debt help lawyer may be able to look at your finances and negotiate with your creditors to help you get your debt under control and make your payments fit within your budget.